mrandrewmills/NPS_alert_filter/README.md

 ## 📌 Features

-* 🔄 Downloads the latest alert data from the official NPS API (two calls: metadata + full data)
+* 🔄 Downloads the latest alert data from the official NPS API
-* �� Caches data locally to avoid repeated downloads
+* 💾 Caches data locally to avoid repeated downloads
 * 🔍 Case-insensitive keyword search in title and description
+* 🗂 Optionally filters by alert category for more precise results
 * 🏝 Displays alert details including park name, category, alert dates, and link
 * 🗽 Graceful error handling for connectivity and data issues
 * 🔑 API key is read from an environment variable `NPS_API_KEY` for security